mjishnu/pypdl/README.md

 ```
 This example downloads a large file from the internet using 10 threads and displays the download progress.
 If the download fails, it will retry up to 3 times.

-Another example demonstrating downloading a file and printing the progress to console and providing a custom **Stop Event**:
+Another example demonstrating downloading a file and printing the progress to console and providing a custom **stop event**:

 ```python
 from downloader import Downloader